kdaily/aws-cli/proposals/pr-contrib-guide.md

 request](https://github.com/aws/aws-cli/pull/5425).
 No further interaction from the maintainers has occurred.

+The current review process is very *ad hoc*.
+The AWS CLI team has limited bandwidth and competing priorities; without well-defined next steps for the maintainers, these types of requests are then the first to be neglected for prioritization.
 A community contribution should not be left in an incomplete state or waiting on a maintainer; it should be resolved by merging it or closing it.
 When an issue is raised and reviewed, we need to prioritize it and see it through.

-#### Unsolicited pull request
+#### Pull requests with limited background and context

 Many pull requests come as unsolicited changes that often do not correspond to an open issue that has been discussed by the maintainers or the community.
 They